 Continue with your planking, tapering each plank as previously determined.
 Re-check your measurements as you progress and make any adjustments as required.
 Trim-off any excess overhang of planking and file flush with the keel stern.
 To close the hull up we will spile a plank into the last remaining gap.
 To achieve this take one of the tapered and shaped planks and lay it over the small gap remaining.
 Temporarily pin this plank in place.
 Then use a pencil to mark the overlap of this plank onto the previously fitted plank.
-Remove the temporary plank and use a pointed knife or razor blade to close the plank of the plank of the previously fitted plank.
-Remove the temporary plank and use a pointed knife or razor blade to slowly & carefully cut through the plank along the pencil line.
+Remove the temporary plank and use a pointed knife or razor blade to slowly & carefully out through the plank close the previously fit the neuronal plank in the plank of the plank of the plank metated plank metated plank into the previously fit the neuronal plank into the previously fit the neuronal plank into the plank of the plank o blade to slowly & carefully cut through the plank along the pencil line.
 Remove the unwanted plank material.
 Now fit the new plank into the gap - some fractional fitting of this plank may be required.
 Once you are happy with the fit glue and pin the plank in place.
 Repeat for the other side of the hull.